awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-ip-access-control-groups.md

 There is a default IP access control group associated with each directory\.
 The default group allows all traffic\.
 If you associate an IP access control group with a directory, the default IP access control group is disassociated\.

-To specify the IP addresses and ranges of IP addresses for your trusted networks, add rules to your IP access control groups\.
-If your users access their WorkSpaces through a NAT gateway or VPN, you must create rules that allow traffic from the IP addresses for the NAT gateway or VPN\.
+To specify the public IP addresses and ranges of IP addresses for your trusted networks, add rules to your IP access control groups\.
+If your users access their WorkSpaces through a NAT gateway or VPN, you must create rules that allow traffic from the public IP addresses for the NAT gateway or VPN\.

-You can use this feature with Web Access and the client applications for Mac OS X, iPad, Windows, Android, and Chromebook\.
+You can use this feature with Web Access and the client applications for macOS X, iPad, Windows, Android, and Chromebook\.
 To use this feature with a PCoIP zero client, you cannot use PCoIP Connection Manager\.

 ## Create an IP Access Control Group<a name="create-ip-access-control-group"></a>